 Any non-citizen can be deported from the U.S. for drug possession.
 The only exception is if the drug was 30 grams or less of marijuana.9

 Immigrants facing drug charges are advised to hire an experienced attorney as soon as possible.
-The attorney may be able to persuade the prosecutor to reduce or dismiss the charges.
+Your attorney may be able to persuade the prosecutor to reduce or dismiss the charges.
 This in turn could take deportation off the table.

-9. Related drug offenses
+9. Related Drug Offenses

-9.1.
-Possession for sale
+Possession for Sale

 Drug possession with the intent to sell (NRS 453.337 & NRS 453.338) is a more serious crime than possession for personal use.
 It is always prosecuted as a felony in Nevada.
 Though you may be eligible for probation if it is your first offense.

-9.2.
 Selling

 Selling narcotics (NRS 453.321) is the second most serious drug crime under Nevada state law.
 It does not matter whether the drugs are being traded for cash, jewelry, or other items of value.
 However, if you have no prior convictions, you may be eligible for probation.

-9.3.
 Trafficking

-Having a criminal defense lawyer increases your odds of getting drug charges reduced or dismissed.
+Having a criminal defense lawyer increases your odds of getting Nevada drug charges reduced or dismissed.
 A good law office can do a thorough investigation of the state’s case in search of every inconsistency and weakness.
 Prosecutors are usually more willing to negotiate when you have private counsel.

 Are you struggling with substance abuse?
 You are not alone.
 Learn about Narcotics Anonymous.
 It is an international organization offering a twelve-step program to overcome addiction.